Ep. 5: Deposco’s Warehouse Managing System Grows The Daily Grace

 Yeah, it is very difficult.

 Another benefit we’ve seen since the Deposco implementation has been growth in our order fulfillment volume.
-Like I said before, we were sitting at 800 to 1,000 packages a day, and now we are comfortable shipping 2,000 to 2,500 a day during our peak season, with just a couple days of overtime.
+As I said before, we were sitting at 800 to 1,000 packages a day, and now we are comfortable shipping 2,000 to 2,500 a day during our peak season, with just a couple of days of overtime.

 For the first time ever, we actually shipped 3,000 packages in a day, which was a huge milestone for us.
-So if you look back at our numbers in 2021 and 2022, we’ve almost tripled our shipment throughput due to Deposco’s WMS making things more efficient and accurate.
+So if you look back at our numbers in 2021 and 2022, we’ve almost tripled our shipment throughput due to Deposco’s ecommerce WMS software making things more efficient and accurate.

 And that’s with basically the same staff.
 Maybe one or two more.
 But it’s not like you guys doubled in staff.
 You just doubled order fulfillment!

 So what’s next for The Daily Grace Co.?

 At The Daily Grace Co., we are very quick to move.
 We like things done quickly.
 The best time to do something was yesterday.
 So we’re always looking for improvements.